eea/eea.elasticsearch.river.rdf/README.rst

 +++++++++

 The river is given a list of URIs from which triples are indexed into ElasticSearch.
-'urls' may contain any list of URIs.
+'uris' may contain any list of URIs.

 ::